RikDuijm/municipality/README.md

 	-   HTML5
 	-   CSS
 	-   Python
 	-   JS

 - **Libraries, plugins and modules**
-	- Bootstrap 4 for the grid system of the page, the form and the progress bar.
+	- Bootstrap 4 for the grid system of the page, the form and the progress bar
 	- Flask to construct and render pages
 	- Jinja2 to simplify displaying data from the backend
 	- Re for the search functionaluty